ANSWERED ON THIS PAGE:

 - Add all reports to ISO 13485 or other quality system records.

-Why choose Emergo to assist with Brazil vigilance reporting?
+Why choose Emergo by UL to assist with Brazil vigilance reporting?

 - If we act as your Registration Holder, our team in Brazil can submit adverse event reports and recall information to the National Sanitary Surveillance System on your behalf.